retro-software/B5500-software/KRUNCH-UNKRNCH/README.txt

             :                   :
         ?END

 These programs appear to have been written by someone at Burroughs.
 They were donated by Burroughs to the CUBE (user association) library in 1968.
 I encountered them at the University of Delaware in 1970 and saved compile listings of them.

-The source files below were transcribed from those listing.
+The source files below were transcribed from those listings before the CUBE Library tapes became available to this project in May 2018.
+The transcriptions have now been renamed and moved under the respective files extracted from the CUBEB13 tape so that they will appear in the versioned history of those files.

 KRUNCH.UTILITY.alg_m
-    Algol source for the KRUNCH utility.
+    Transcribed source for the KRUNCH program.
+Moved to the versioned history of /CUBE-Library-13/Files/KRUNCH-V0104AA.alg in this

-KRUNCH-As-krunched.card
+    repository.

+KRUNCH.PATCH.alg
+    Patch for KRUNCH containing the one-line difference between the version on the CUBEB13 tape and the listing of the program obtained at U.Delaware in 1970.
+This appears to recognize "%" comments and drop them from the crunched output.

+KRUNCH-As-Krunched.card
-    Card deck resulting from running the source for KRUNCH through KRUNCH itself.
+    Card deck resulting from running the original transcribed source for KRUNCH through KRUNCH itself.

 KRUNCH-Compile.lst
     Algol compile listing for KRUNCH generated using the retro-B5500 emulator running Mark XIII software.

 UNKRNCH.UTILITY.alg_m
-    Algol source for the UNKRNCH utility.
+    Transcribed source for the UNKRNCH program.
+Moved to the versioned history of /CUBE-Library-13/Files/UNKRNCH-V0107AA.alg in this
+    repository.

 UNKRNCH-Compile-Run.lst
     Algol file listing for UNKRNCH generated using the retro-B5500